The Grand Living in Mesquite, TX

 Pros

-• pro The Waterford is a very welcoming independent living community.
+• pro The Waterford is a welcoming independent living community.

-• pro Residents feel safe and comfortable, and the staff truly care about them.
+• pro Residents feel safe, comfortable, and well cared for.

-• pro The building is older but well maintained.
+• pro The building is clean, well maintained, and inviting.

 Cons

-• pro The elevator to the third floor is broken again, a health hazard for those who can't walk up and down the stairs and totally unacceptable.
+• pro The elevator to the third floor is broken again, a health hazard for residents who can't walk up and down the stairs and is totally unacceptable.

-• pro There is only one washer and dryer working on the first floor west; carpets need cleaning; signs on stairwells say not to be used for storage per fire marshal, but they are used as storage.
+• pro There is only one washer and dryer working on the first floor west, and carpets need cleaning.

 • pro The elevator is out of order frequently, causing third-floor residents to be trapped if they cannot navigate stairs.

-• pro The invitation offered a gift for a five-star rating; this facility is nowhere near five stars.
+• pro An invitation offered a gift for a five-star rating suggests the facility is nowhere near five stars.

 Review